 But the 2008 College Cup gives my hope that that's about to change.
 Call it a hunch, but I feel history in the making here.
 Notre Dame, UCLA, North Carolina, and Stanford all have something to do with it.

 Take a look at the Irish roster.
 Kerri Hanks passed Mia Hamm on the career assist list, she's not too far behind in goals either.
 Hanks, along with Carrie Dew, Brittany Bock, Michele Weissenhofer and Elise Weber are all members of the U-23 National team.
 Notre Dame is a microcosm of the future of women's soccer.

-But take a look at the Final Four and the list of individuals that are likely to become household names.
-UCLA boasts Lauren Cheney and Tina DiMartino, both of whom have suited up for the National Team, alongside stars like Shannon Boxx.
-North Carolina’s Tobin Heath has also donned the red, white and blue.
-And Irish members of the U-23 team have played alongside Stanford’s Marisa Abegg.
+But take a look at the Final Four and the list of individuals that likely become household names.
+UCLA boasts Lauren Cheney and Tina DiMartino, both of whom have suited up for the National Team, alongside stars like Shannon Box.
+North Carolina's Tobin Heath has also donned the red, white and blue.
+And Irish members of the U-23 team have played alongside Stanford's Marisa Abegg.

 They're not all leading scorers or offensive stars either, they're a group of young women who will compose a team that features both goal-scorers and players who will prevent goals.
 These players are what American soccer will look like in years to come.

 Names like Hamm and Chastain aren't likely to be forgotten and Lilly is still playing, as a matter of fact.
 But there's a new generation waiting to take the turf - but first they have to take the field this weekend in Cary, N.C.